 The content should then focus on providing meaningful and relevant resolutions for these queries.
 Ideally, the content should point to the fact that their product or service offers a viable answer to the question being asked.
 This process should ultimately direct the potential customer into a sales funnel.

 Commercial investigative search engine queries are those where the searcher needs to find a particular service or product but have not yet determined the best products or services to meet their needs.
-This is where queries such as “what are the best translation company online” and similar questions will be asked of the search engines.
+This is where queries such as “what are the best translation services online” and similar questions will be asked of the search engines.
 These types of queries are why the SEO experts and small businesses may want to focus on “listicles” and other review type content for their site.

 These types of viewers are the ones that are ready to purchase and who can be more easily directed to a well-planned sales funnel on the website.
 Look for this type of content to become increasingly popular and common for increasing rankings on the SERP, especially if it keeps the readers on the page long enough to read the entire article.
 This on-page time will be an increasingly important part of the new ranking factors by Google.
 SEO experts and small business owners should focus this content on overcoming any objections and leading the reader and soon-to-be consumer to the sales page or the buy now buttons.